Town of Wheaton, Wisconsin

 In comparison, the 2000 Census shows Wheaton had a population of 2,366 people and a land area of 54.8 square miles [142 km²].
 This gives a population density of 42.81 people per square mile [16.53 people/km²]

-NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Wheaton.
-You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
-More information about the nature of these changes can be found in the section Census-to-Census Observations ... (see below).
+NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Wheaton.
+You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
+More information about the changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...

 At the time of the 2010 Census, Wheaton had 1,050 Housing Units<3> and with its population of 2,701 people, this averages 2.57 people per Housing Unit.

 The 2010 Census shows Wheaton had a land area of 54.4 square miles [140.8 km²].
 This translates to 19.15 Housing Units per square mile [7.39 housing units/km²].

 From the Census of 2000: Wheaton had 874 Housing Units, a population of 2,366 people and a land area of 54.8 square miles [142 km²].
 This gives a density of 2.71 people per Housing Unit and 15.81 Housing Units per square mile [6.11 housing units/km²].

 NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Wheaton and you need to be careful when comparing results between the censuses.
 More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).